Math 340, Fall 2007

 Optimization and Matching

-Exams and Grades: There will be two hour exams and a final exam.
-Each hour exam counts 25% of your grade, and the final exam counts 40%.
+Exams and Grades: There will be two midterm exams and a final exam.
+Each midterm exam counts 25% of your grade, and the final exam counts 40%.
 HW counts 10%.
-Hour exam 1 will be on Monday, Oct.
-8 during lecture, and Hour exam 2 will be on Monday, Nov.
-12, during lecture.
-The final exam is Friday, Dec.
-14 from 6pm-8pm.
+Midterm 1 will be on Thursday, Oct.
+3 from 3-4:20pm in DRL 3W2 and Midterm 2 will be on Thursday, Nov.
+14 from 3-4:20pm in DRL 3W2.
+The (cummulative) final exam will be on Wednesday, Dec.
+18 from 12-2pm in DRLB A6.

 Important Dates: